|

 You can prevent dust mites by doing the following;

 1. Minimize humidity: One of the causes of dust mites is high humidity levels.
-Therefore, you should try to minimize moisture levels by using a dehumidifier or a suitable air conditioner.
+Therefore, using a dehumidifier or a suitable air conditioner minimizes moisture levels.
 Clean the filters regularly.

 3. Use Mattress and Pillow Protectors: Cover your mattresses and pillows with a dust-proof or allergen-impermeable cover.
-SafeRest Mattress Protectors (#CommissionsEarned) are affordable to protect against dust mites, but they don’t fully encase your mattress.
-If you prefer a fully encased mattress protector take a look at Utopia Bedding Six Sided Mattress Cover (#CommissionsEarned).
+SafeRest Mattress Protectors (#CommissionsEarned) are affordable to protect against dust mites but don’t fully encase your mattress.
+If you prefer a fully encased mattress protector, look at Utopia Bedding Six-Sided Mattress Cover (#CommissionsEarned).
 Don’t forget to encase your pillows as well.
-Everlasting comfort (#CommissionsEarned) 4 pack zippered pillow case covers are inexpensive and effective.
+Everlasting comfort (#CommissionsEarned) 4-pack zippered pillow case covers are inexpensive and effective.

 4. Carpets: Carpets trap moisture and dust, which encourages the growth of dust mites.
 Vacuum right to the edges, move furniture, and vacuum underneath.
-A HEPA filter vacuum helps trap allergens such as dust, so these microscopic particles are not released back into the air.
+A HEPA filter vacuum helps trap allergens such as dust so these microscopic particles are not released into the air.

 5. Use a wet rag or cloth: You can use a damp rag or microfiber cloth to trap dust after vacuuming.
 Avoid using a dry rag since it will only stir the dust mites.